isabella232/help-7/sphinx/src/vendor-information/general-vendor-information.rst

 * Our company name is: DoiT International, DACH GmbH
 * Our VAT number is DE331662430
-* Our address is: Amelia-Mary-Earhart-Straße 8 Frankfurt, 60549
+* Our address is :raw-html:`Amelia-Mary-Earhart-Stra&szlig;e` 8 Frankfurt, 60549

 France
 ------